ad13380/bank_tech_test/README.md

 - Any confirmation message to be displayed when a transaction is completed
 - The need to prohibit a negative account balance from being created

-Hence no considerations were made for these diuring the design process
+Hence no considerations were made for these during the design process

 ### UML Diagram
 <img src="./images/UML_diagram.png" width="700">